neotypes/neotypes/README.md

 For early adopters: `"com.dimafeng" % "neotypes_2.12" % "0.2.0"`

-**Scala lightweight and type-safe asynchronous driver (not opinionated on side-effect implementation) for neo4j**.
+**Scala lightweight, type-safe, asynchronous driver (not opinionated on side-effect implementation) for neo4j**.

 * **Scala** - the driver provides you with support for all standard Scala types without the need to convert Scala <-> Java types back and forth and you can easily add your types.
 * **Lightweight** - the driver depends on `shapeless` and `neo4j Java driver`